muelea/selfcontact/README.md

 source $YOUR_VENV_DIR/selfcontact/bin/activate
 pip install -r requirements.txt
 ```
+To use the repo as python module, use `pip install .` instead and move on with step 3).

 #### 3) Download essentials
 Download the essentials from [here](https://download.is.tue.mpg.de/tuch/smplify-xmc-essentials.zip).
 These files are required and include for example the